percona/percona-helm-charts/charts/pxc-operator/README.md

-# pxс-operator: A chart for installing Percona Kubernetes Operator for Percona XtraDB Cluster.
+# pxс-operator: A chart for installing Percona Kubernetes Operator for Percona XtraDB Cluster

 This chart implements the Percona XtraDB Cluster Operator deployment.
 [Percona XtraDB Cluster](https://www.percona.com/doc/percona-xtradb-cluster/LATEST/index.html) is a database clustering solution for MySQL.
 The Operator itself can be found here:
 * <https://github.com/percona/percona-xtradb-cluster-operator>